The UN Human Rights Council

 The Human Rights Council, which comprises 47 elected member states, has the same status as the UN General Assembly committees and reports directly to the General Assembly.
 The new Human Rights Council convened for the first time from 19 to 30 June 2006.

-With the adoption of Resolution 5/1 on 19 June 2007, the Human Rights Council largely completed its organizational development.
+With the adoption of Resolution 5/1 on 19 June 2007, the Human Rights Council largely completed its organisational development.

 What is new about the Human Rights Council?

 - The Council meets for ten weeks per year spread over three sessions.
-This allows for greater continuity in the UN’s examination of human rights issues.
+This ensures a high level of continuity when addressing human rights issues in the United Nations.

 - The Human Rights Council has a comprehensive mandate to deal with human rights abuses in individual countries and to submit recommendations.

-- The Human Rights Council can hold special sessions in order to respond very quickly to serious human rights violations.
+- Furthermore, the Human Rights Council can hold special sessions in order to respond very quickly to serious human rights violations.

 - The Human Rights Council now has an Advisory Committee consisting of 18 experts.

 - With the Universal Periodic Review, the Human Rights Council has established a procedure under which all UN member states have to submit to a periodic review mechanism to ensure that they are meeting their human rights obligations.

 The UN Human Rights Council’s Universal Periodic Review (UPR)